 That means that if a contract is inside IR35, you have to pay income tax and National Insurance Contributions just like employees do.

-If a contract is outside IR35 it means you’re operating as a proper business.
-HMRC sees you as self-employed and you’re able to pay yourself in a tax-efficient way.
+If a contract is outside IR35 it means HMRC sees you as 'genuinely' self-employed and you’re able to pay yourself in a tax-efficient way.

 The rules are different depending on whether your client is in the public or private sector.

 Private sector contractors – you’re responsible for determining your IR35 status.
-But this is set to change from April 2020, when medium-sized and larger clients will be responsible for determining your IR35 status (smaller companies are exempt from the change).
+But this is set to change from April 2021, when medium-sized and larger clients will be responsible for determining your IR35 status.
+The end-client, or the agency or third party who pays you, will deduct your tax and National Insurance contributions (smaller clients are exempt from the change)

 One way to work out whether a contract falls inside IR35 or outside IR35 is by using HMRC’s check employment status for tax tool.

 To use the tool HMRC says you need:

 HMRC's tool assumes there’s a contract in place, but it doesn’t take Mutuality of Obligation (MOO) into account.
 Mutuality of Obligation refers to the employer’s obligation to provide and pay for work and the contractor’s obligation to complete the work.